Focused Research Group Awards

 -

-Postdoctoral scholar or PhD candidate participants should include a letter of institutional support from a principal investigator, department chair, or supervisor
+Letter of institutional support: Required for any postdoctoral scholar or PhD candidate participants, from a principal investigator, department chair, or supervisor

 Research Plan: